Edgenesis/shifu.dev/docs/references/basic-features/device-gateway.md

 ---
-title: Gateway General Documentation
+title: Device Gateway
-sidebar_position: 0
+sidebar_position: 5
 ---

-# Gateway General Documentation
+# Device Gateway

 The **Shifu** project's gateway is a multi-protocol bridge that supports various protocols such as LwM2M.
 It provides a unified interaction interface for different IoT devices and systems, simplifying protocol conversion and integration.